SeleniumHQ/seleniumhq.github.io/docs_source_files/content/legacy_docs/selenium_rc.nl.md

 ### Handling Browser Popup Windows

 There are several kinds of "Popups" that you can get during a Selenium test.
-You may not be able to close these popups by running selenium commands if they are initiated by the browser and not your AUT.
+You may not be able to close these popups by running Selenium commands if they are initiated by the browser and not your AUT.
 You may need to know how to manage these.
 Each type of popup needs to be addressed differently.